javierbrea/narval/README.md

 npm test -- --type=integration
 # Run all test suites of type "integration" defined in the configuration

+npm test -- --logLevel=debug
+# Run tests, only print logs with level debug or upper.

 npm test -- --type=integration --local
 # Run locally all test suites of type "integration"